-Also referred to as a ‘CMHC fee’, or an insured mortgage, mortgage default insurance is required for any purchase with less than 20% down payment.
+Also referred to as a ‘CMHC fee’, a ‘high ratio’ or an insured mortgage, mortgage default insurance is required for any purchase with less than 20% down payment.

-With this in mind, this article was written to offer advice on how to lower your mortgage default insurance or CMHC fees.
-These default insurance costs can easily be over 4% of the mortgage amount, or on a $500,000 mortgage, over $20,000.
-So if it looks like you will have less than 20% down payment, then this is definitely an area to consider for your overall mortgage savings.
+With this in mind, this article was written to offer the best possible advice on how to lower your mortgage default insurance or CMHC costs.
+These default insurance costs can easily be 4% of the mortgage amount or $20,000 on a $500,000 mortgage.
+So if it looks like you will have less than 20% down payment, along with rate and fine print, this is definitely an area to consider for your overall mortgage savings.

 - How much is mortgage default insurance